 You can submit to PMG, NGC and NCS in India through Peacock Bloom, an Official Submission Center in India.
 To learn more, visit peacockbloom.com.

 How to Submit to PMG in India

 Where is PMG located?

 PMG’s headquarters is a secure 6,000-square-meter purpose‐built facility in Sarasota, Florida, USA.
-PMG also has submission offices in Munich, London, Hong Kong and Shanghai as well as Official Submission Centers in India, the UK, the Netherlands, China, Singapore, Korea, Japan, Thailand and Malaysia
+PMG also has submission offices in Munich, Germany, London, Hong Kong, China and Shanghai, China as well as Official Submission Centers in India, the UK, the Netherlands, China, Singapore, Korea, Japan, Thailand and Malaysia

 How do I contact PMG?

 PMG can be contacted by mail, telephone, fax or email.